Ja'Len Embry

-Ja'Len Embry (born March 14, 1996) is an American football defensive back for the Raiders Tirol.
-He also played college football at Iowa, Iowa Central CC and Northern Illinois.
+Ja'Len Embry (born March 14, 1996) is an American football defensive back for the Prague Lions of the European League of Football (ELF).
+He played college football at Iowa, Iowa Central CC and Northern Illinois.

-Early life and high school career
+Early life

 Embry began his football career at the age of ten with the Detroit Northwest Lions, and went on to play for the Oak Park Trojans and the Detroit Dolphins.
 He attended Martin Luther King Jr. Senior High School in Detroit, where he initially played baseball and track.
 He did not think he could compete in football at the high school level.
 It was not until his junior year that he joined the Crusaders football team, along with future NFL athlete Avonte Maddox, at defensive back and wide receiver.
 Embry was an immediate contributor on both sides of the ball for his team, which won the city championship in 2012.
 He was selected to the all-city team as well as the all-state second team.
 As a senior in 2013, he was named a first-team all-state selection as well as first-team all-metro and all-city.